TerryTxx/CS-Diary/WebNote/04CSS.md

    (1) all about text: color, font, list, text, line (2) in extends , we don't need cal weight, but Proximity of the content
 ```

+---

+Copyright notice:

+Copyright © 2023, Tanxiaoxu
+Unauthorized copying or usage of the contents of this article is prohibited.